What exactly IS experiential learning?

 What are some examples of experiential learning?

 Experiential learning takes many forms, including creative production, study abroad and field schools, internships, leadership opportunities, faculty-mentored research, and service-learning.
-You can check out the list of implementation plans that include an initial list of approved courses.
+You can check out the most recent list of approved activities.
 Talk with your advisor to find out what new opportunities might be available and what options are best for you.

 Am I limited to just one experiential learning opportunity while at UGA?